rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ## R-Trees

 R-Trees are an N-dimensional extension of B+ trees, useful for indexing sets of rectangles and other polygons.

+> Idea: genearlize the notion of a one-dimensional interval associated with each B+ tree node to an N-dimensional interval, that is, an N-dimensional rectangle.

 Supported in many modern database systems, along with variants like R+ trees and R\* trees.